Tired of Reading? Please listen to the blog

 Some universities provide on-campus accommodation in hostels which are usually pretty decent.
 The accommodation charges vary as per universities and very few provide complimentary accommodation for a year.

 If the university doesn’t provide accommodation, you can look for alternatives like renting out an apartment.
 Or looking for an off-campus hostel.

 Whatever you choose, make sure it is near to your university and is connected by commute.
 This will allow you to spend more time on academic needs and be with other students.

 One of the best things that we feel about studying abroad is, the number of options you will have it comes to choosing the proper curriculum.

 Studying abroad allows you to pursue a niche and very specialized curriculum.
 Our request would be, do not deviate from your career goals.
-Research about the opportunities by curriculum.
+Research about the opportunities by the curriculum.
 Talk to people, you know who might have pursued the same.
-It is important when you return your native country and practice medicine.
+It is important when you return to your native country and practice medicine.

 6. Everything set?
 Time to get “All Aboard”!